acejarvis/Plateplan/GETTING_STARTED.md

 ### Seed the database

-The seed script creates a test user (via Better Auth), 6 folders, 10 tags, 6 recipes with ingredients and tags, and 1 meal plan with 6 entries — matching the frontend's mock data exactly.
+The seed script creates a test user (via Better Auth), 6 folders, 10 tags, 6 recipes with ingredients and tags, and 1 meal plan with 6 entries.

 ```bash
 npx tsx prisma/seed.ts